Experience in your sector

 - potential liability of the parent body if a school fails; and

 - potential liability issues should a partnership fail.

 Key aspects of good governance will incorporate proportionate and effective arrangements for board effectiveness and diversity, risk management and internal controls, financial and performance management and transparency and accountability.

 Sound subsidiary governance is essential to ensure that these arrangements are appropriate for the size and complexity of the organisation.

 For an academy trust, the board needs to be sure that each of its schools is run in a way that is consistent with the direction and leadership set by the academy trust board, while at the same time having the flexibility to deal with local cultures and situations.

-A perennial issue for debate when discussing governance of academy trusts is the balance between central control and ‘earned autonomy’ that gives greater local discretion in the running of a school.
-We subscribe to icsa’s view that the debate should not be reduced to the binary option of one or the other as good subsidiary governance will depend on a mixture of both, with the mix dependent on individual circumstances.
+A perennial issue for debate when discussing governance in academy trusts is the balance between central control and ‘earned autonomy’ that gives greater local discretion in the running of a school.
+We subscribe to ICSA’s view that the debate should not be reduced to the binary option of one or the other as good subsidiary governance will depend on a mixture of both, with the mix dependent on individual circumstances.